nd2020/Dronology-Community-Documentation/README.md

 This method lets you customize:

-* Where Ardupilot gets installed
+* Where Ardupilot gets installed.
-* Where the ground control station gets installed as well as the repo and branch that gets cloned
+* Where the ground control station gets installed, as well as the repo that gets cloned and the branch that gets checked out.
-* Where dronology-core gets installed as well as the repo and branch that gets cloned
+* Where dronology-core gets installed as well as the repo that gets cloned and the branch that gets checked out.

 To install Dronology with these customizations: